Zverik/everydoor-website/docs/develop/bugs.md

 You may try to create your feature [as a plugin](../plugins/index.md) instead.

+## Road Map

+Every Door development is tracked in [this project](https://github.com/users/Zverik/projects/1).
+It's split by milestones (that is, versions).
+It is unlikely that your bug or a feature would get worked on if they are not assigned a milestone, or do not have any labels.

+The road map should not be taken as a firm list of features that will be released with the new app version.
+It mostly sorts tickets into priorities: which should be worked on now, and which could be postponed when maintainers have more time, or a developers comes eager to work on something.

 ## Issues With Websites

 This documentation website (which doubles as a landing page) is also maintained